 There’s no bad season to visit the Golden Circle since the seasons don’t affect the attractions all that much.
 As long as your schedule permits, the Golden Circle awaits.
 Or if you’ve really got plenty of time to spare, Ring Road includes whale watching, a hike along the glaciers, waterfall visits and more on top of everything that’s covered in the Golden Circle drive.

-How long do I need?: 1 to 3 days (300km)
+How long do I need?: One to three days (300km)

 7. Canadian Rockies — Calgary to Calgary